koad/documentation/src/blockchain/what-is-public-key-infrastructure.md

 # What is a public key infrastructure (PKI)?

+!!! note "TL;DR"
+	Public keys are like your bank account number (safe to share), private keys are like your PIN code (never share).
+PKI is the system that makes this work - it's like having a digital ID system where you can prove who you are without showing your secrets.

+---

 A Public Key Infrastructure (PKI) is a set of protocols, policies, and procedures used to manage digital certificates and public-key encryption.
 It provides a framework for managing the entire lifecycle of digital certificates, including their issuance, distribution, validation, and revocation.

 In a PKI system, a trusted third party, known as a Certificate Authority (CA), is responsible for issuing and managing digital certificates.
 Digital certificates are electronic documents that are used to verify the identity of individuals, organizations, and devices in a secure and trusted manner.